Linuxfabrik/monitoring-plugins/README.rst

     - Optional: Install 3rd party Python modules if a plugin requires them.
       Some of those modules are found in the EPEL repo.
 Example:
       ``yum install epel-release; yum install python2-psutil``

-Fedora
-    - Required: Install Python2, for example by using ``dnf install python2``
-    - After that, most of the plugins will run out of the box.
-    - Optional: Install 3rd party Python modules if a plugin requires them.
-      Example: ``dnf install python2-psutil``

 Ubuntu 20
     - Most of the plugins will run out of the box.